bernardpeh/practical-symfony-3/manuscript/Chapter_20.md

 }
 ```

+With the new @Template annotation, the action just need to return an array rather than a response.
 With the new routes added, we will move the frontend routes to the last priority, so routes like /login will be executed first.

 ```
 # app/config/routing.yml